CHAPTER 300: ADMINISTRATION AND FINANCE

 380 Administrative Compliance Services

-Administrative Compliance Services (ACS) shall be responsible for the following major areas: Campus Administrative Policy, Emergency Management Planning, Business Continuity Planning, Public Records Act administration, and the Records Retention program.
+Administrative Compliance Services (ACS) shall be responsible for the following major areas: Campus Administrative Policy, Emergency Management Planning, Public Records Act administration, and the Records Retention program.

 Back to top